 The Beaded anemone prefers sandy areas rather than being on the reef its self and is more common on rubble areas and even on sandy areas.
 Very occasionaly one sees one on the reef itself in a crevice.
 On the Tanzanian coast they are found from 1 meter to at least 25 meters.
 They will occasionally have a single clownfish in them and seven species of clownfish have been recorded in them across their range.
 We have never seen the Skunk clown, Amphiprion akallopisos in them , but it is not uncommon to see a single young Allards Clownfish, Amphiprion Allardi in them as can be seen in the image lower down.
 On rare occasions one will see an adult Allard’s Clownfish in the Beaded Anemone as pictured below.

-On rare occasions one sees the Domino Damselfish, Dascyllus trimaculatus in them.
+Also on rare occasions one sees the Domino Damselfish, Dascyllus trimaculatus in them.
 They are known as nursery anemones and the young clownfish seem to start off with them until they can find another more suitable anemone and a partner.

 In all probability this is because when the anemone is fully extended there are large gaps in the tentacles and the clownfish prefer more consistent tentacles for protection.
 Additionally the Beaded Anemone tends to sit very flat on the substrate whereas the other shorter tentacled anemones such as Carpet anemones usually have folds in them for the Clownfish to shelter in.